 Corporate lobbying and firm performance: The non-interchangeability of firm size proxies (with Girard, A. and Gnabo, J-Y.,)

-Evidence are surprisingly mixed regarding the influence of lobbying on the overall firm performance.
-This paper documents that the sensitivity of these empirical results comes from the use of different measures of firm size.
-We assess the change in results using different proxies of firm size and replicating models from the corporate finance literature.
-The estimates show that the discrepancy in the results is mainly driven by an omitted variable bias explained by the non-interchangeability of firm size proxies.
-Addressing the omitted variable and self-selection concerns, our results report a positive association between lobbying expenditures and firm performance.
+The evidence on the influence of lobbying on firm performance is surprisingly mixed.
+This paper documents that the sensitivity of these empirical results stems from the use of different measures of firm size.
+We assess how the results change across alternative firm size proxies while replicating models from the corporate finance literature.
+The estimates show that the discrepancy is mainly driven by an omitted-variable bias arising from the non-interchangeability of firm size proxies.
+Once we address this omitted variable bias and self-selection concerns, we find a positive association between lobbying expenditures and firm performance.

 Presented @ Universidad de los Andes (Bogota) - Management School internal seminar (2023), Belgian Financial Research Forum (2023), UCLouvain Saint-Louis Brussels (2022) and the UCLouvain doctoral workshops (2022).
 (Working paper available upon request)